-A simple way to diversify your portfolio is to make sure it includes investments from different categories, or asset classes.
+A simple way to diversify your portfolio is to make sure it includes investments from different categories or asset classes.
 Asset classes are broadly divided into traditional investments (usually stocks, bonds, and cash) and alternative investments (such as real estate, cryptocurrencies, and commodities).
 Different asset classes vary in how they respond to economic ebbs and flows, which is why it can be advantageous to have a variety of investments from different asset classes within your portfolio.

 While investments such as stocks and bonds are widely available to the everyday investor, some alternative investments such as real estate have historically only been available to accredited investors.
-However, with the advent of technology-based platforms like GROUNDFLOOR which open up access to real estate investment opportunities to everyone, regular investors can more easily diversify their portfolios across more investment categories, which can help build and safeguard wealth.
+However, with the advent of technology-based platforms like Groundfloor which open up access to real estate investment opportunities to everyone, regular investors can more easily diversify their portfolios across more investment categories, which can help build and safeguard wealth.

 Within Asset Classes

-In addition to diversifying across asset classes, it is important to consider diversifying within asset classes as well.
+In addition to diversifying across asset classes, it is also important to consider diversifying within asset classes.
 For example, if your portfolio is heavily concentrated in stocks from companies like Apple, Google, and Facebook, you may want to consider expanding your holdings into non-technology companies.
 Since companies in the same industry tend to have similar characteristics and will respond similarly to economic changes and cycles, it can be wise to balance them out with holdings in other sectors.
 Stocks can also be diversified in terms of company size (also known as market capitalization) and location (whether foreign or domestic).

 This is also applicable to other asset classes.
-Bonds, for example, can be differentiated by type of issuer (the government, a municipality, or corporation), term length, and credit risk level.
+Bonds, for example, can be differentiated by the type of issuer (the government, a municipality, or a corporation), term length, and credit risk level.
 Similarly, diversification in real estate can be achieved by investing in a variety of property types (i.e., commercial vs. residential), properties in a variety of sizes and locations, and properties that have a variety of risk profiles.

 While diversification is beneficial for most investors, it can be difficult to achieve.
 Choosing where to invest your money requires time and research, and investing across and within different asset classes can be expensive, especially for the individual investor.
 However, there are ways to facilitate the process.
-Individual investors often choose to invest in pre-bundled groups of securities in the form of mutual funds, index funds, and exchange-traded funds (ETFs), which allows them to achieve instant diversification without the headache of researching each individual offering.
+Individual investors often choose to invest in pre-bundled groups of securities in the form of mutual funds, index funds, and exchange-traded funds (ETFs), which allows them to achieve instant diversification without the headache of researching each offering.